MicrosoftDocs/customer-voice/fp-docs/plan-survey.md

 A few best practices enable you to create an effective high-volume survey using Forms Pro:

-- Be sure to<!--note from editor: Alternatively, could be "Make sure that you create..."--> create the survey in a non-default environment.
+- Make sure that you create the survey in a non-default environment.
 Microsoft Forms Pro (Default) uses the version of Common Data Service that has fixed service protection limits.
 More information: [Service Protection API Limits](https://docs.microsoft.com/powerapps/developer/common-data-service/api-limits)

   **Recommendation**: [Switch the environment](https://docs.microsoft.com/forms-pro/change-environment) to your existing production Common Data Service environment, or [create a new production environment](https://docs.microsoft.com/power-platform/admin/create-environment) from the [Power Platform admin center](https://admin.powerplatform.microsoft.com/).